Like it or not, GDPR is going to impact all companies. As an example, consider the amount of personal data you hold on just your employees and LOSCs!

 - Appointment of Data Protection Officers

-- A significant increase in the size of fines and penalties
+- Significant increase in the size of fines and penalties